Rozanova/WebDesignCourse/Syllabus.md

 #### Week 2
 ##### In-class:
-* Lecture: Human-Centered Design introduction.
+* Lecture: human-centered design introduction.
 "User"(participant) interviews and how-might-we statemens.

 * In-class activity: come up with questions for both regular *user interviews* and *expert interviews* and start interviewing classmates.
 Come up with a "How might we" statement.